19hours/sg-statutes/Acts/Parks and Trees Act.md

 (2) A person arrested under this section may be detained until his name and address are correctly ascertained except that no person so arrested shall be detained longer than is permitted by written law and is necessary for bringing him before a court unless the order of a court for his detention is obtained.

+[Parks and Trees 1996 Ed., s.
+22]

 ### Enforcement powers in national parks, nature reserves and public parks

-42\.—(1) The Commissioner, an authorised officer, a park ranger or a police officer may, without warrant, arrest a person within any national park, nature reserve or public park if that person, in contravention of this Act, fails or refuses to leave the national park, nature reserve or public park, as the case may be, or any part thereof, after being requested by the Commissioner, authorised officer, park ranger or police officer to do so.
+42\.—(1) The Commissioner, an authorised officer, a park ranger or a police officer may, without warrant, arrest any person within any national park, nature reserve or public park if that person, in contravention of this Act, fails or refuses to leave the national park, nature reserve or public park, as the case may be, or any part thereof, after being requested by the Commissioner, authorised officer, park ranger or police officer to do so.

 (2) A park ranger may, without warrant, arrest any person who has committed or whom he reasonably suspects to have committed an offence under this Act within a national park, nature reserve or public park if —